oftomorrowinc/zod-form/README.md

 # ZodForm

-A highly opinionated, dark-themed form generation and validation library for Node.js applications using HTMX, Express, and Zod.
+A highly opinionated, dark-themed form generation and validation library for Node.js applications using HTMX, Express, Pug, and Zod.

 ## Overview

 ZodForm transforms Zod schemas into beautiful, responsive forms with built-in validation.
-The library generates server-rendered HTML forms with HTMX enhancements for real-time validation and dynamic updates without full page reloads.
+The library generates server-rendered HTML forms with Pug templates and HTMX enhancements for real-time validation and dynamic updates without full page reloads.
 The package provides a clean, dark-themed UI that can be seamlessly integrated into Firebase-backed applications.

 ## Key Features

 - **Zod Schema to HTML Form**: Automatic form generation from Zod schemas
+- **Pug Template Integration**: Seamless integration with Pug templates for clean, maintainable views
 - **Dark Theme by Default**: Modern, accessible dark UI with customization options
 - **HTMX Integration**: Progressive enhancement for seamless form interactions
 - **Server-Side Validation**: Express middleware for Zod validation
 - **Client-Side Validation**: Browser-side validation using Zod in the browser
-- **Custom Elements**: Rich set of form elements including selects, multi-selects, date pickers, etc.
+- **Custom Elements**: Rich set of form elements including star ratings, file uploads with preview, etc.
 - **Modal Support**: Ready-to-use modal dialogs for forms
 - **Firebase Integration**: Helper functions for storing schemas in Firestore
 - **Form Submission Handling**: Express routes for handling form submissions